The guide to gay Madrid

 On foot

-While not flat, walking is an excellent option for the very center of the city.
-Many side streets are pedestrianized, and some even have many shades to control the intense summer heat.
+While not flat, walking is an excellent option for the city’s center.
+Many side streets are pedestrianized; some even have shade to control the intense summer heat.
 Make sure you take a cap.

 By Metro and bus

-Madrid’s public transport system is highly efficient; it connects the city’s main interest points and is relatively cheap compared to other European cities.
+Madrid’s public transport system is highly efficient, connects the city’s main interest points, and is relatively cheap compared to other European cities.
 You can use buses, Metro, taxis, or even electric bikes.
 Ultimately, you can purchase the city’s passes and save some money.
 For more info, click here.

 Where to Stay in Madrid